mthuurne/retroasm/docs/concepts.rst

 The semantical description of an instruction specifies the operation performed by an instruction: what state it changes and what I/O it performs.
 The semantical description uses a simple imperative language consisting only of assignments and conditional branches.

 Only the functional aspects of the operation are considered relevant; it doesn't matter how it is implemented in hardware.
 For example the Z80 had a 4-bit ALU, but in the instruction set definition we can use arithmetic of any width.

+.. index:: ! storage

+Storage
+^^^^^^^

+A *storage* is an atomic location where bits can be loaded from and stored into.
+Typical examples are CPU registers, I/O ports and memory at a specific address.

+A storage has a width (how many bits it contains) and provides information that can be used to eliminate redundant loads and stores.